GIScience/Jakarta_Thesis_Klipper/README.md

 normal scenario, which means you will use the reduced number of not flooded health locations but on all streets within the city.
 However, during the flood scenario, some streets are flooded and consequently not passable.

+Afterwards please return to the parent directory:
+`cd ../../../`

 ##### Request isochrones
 The scripts require an API key (`settings.yml` > `ors_api_key`) - however, since a local ORS instance is used any key provided is fine.